Bricktech2000/Website/website/public/DBLess-Password-Manager/index.md

 ## The idea

-I first had the idea for [this password manager](https://github.com/Bricktech2000/DBLess-Password-Manager) when I heard about a website that stores secret information client-side, using the password as an symmetric encryption key.
+I first had the idea to create [this password manager](https://github.com/Bricktech2000/DBLess-Password-Manager) when I heard about a website that stored secret information using a user-provided password as a symmetric encryption key.

 > A password manager is a computer program that allows users to store, generate, and manage their passwords for local applications and online services.
 A password manager assists in generating and retrieving complex passwords, storing such passwords in an encrypted database or calculating them on demand.
 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Password_manager)

-This website sends encrypted data to the user, which can only be decrypted client-side using the key, which happens to be the password that protects the document.
-A few days later, I decided to create this _password manager_.
+This website stored the user's secret information on the server side in an encrypted form.
+When the information is requested by the client, it is sent encrypted and must be decrypted using the same key that was used to encrypt it in the first place.
+This is where it gets interesting: the key was derived directly from the user-provided password, meaning storing the password was totally unnecessary.
+A few days later, I decided to create a password manager based on the same idea.

 ## How it works

-The way this password manager works is very simple.
-It works on the premise that no database is needed to store your passwords.
-Your passwords are not stored; they are calculated on-the-fly by the program.
-This has multiple advantages:
+This password manager uses simple cryptography to generate website passwords on demand.
+This means that that no database is required to store them, which has many advantages:

-- There are absolutely no security risks
+- All generated passwords are totally different from one website to another and are very hard to brute force
-- No internet connection is required
+- No trust is put on a third-party password manager's security infrastructure
-- No harware device is required
+- A plain-text database leak has virtually no chances of exposing your master password

 At this point, you are probably wondering:

 > And how does it do such a thing?

-Turns out, it is fairly simple.
-It takes in 3 parameters as an input: the website `domain name`, the `username` used and your `master password`.
+It turns out that it is fairly simple.
+The password manager takes in 3 parameters as an input: the `Service` to log into, the `Username` used and your `Master Password`.

-- First, the program asks for user input.
-For this example, the domain name will be **_gmail.com_**, the username will be **_my.email@gmail.com_** and the master password will be **_Password123_**.
+1. The program asks for user input.
+For this example, the service to log into will be **_google_**, the username used will be **_my.email@gmail.com_** and the master password will be **_Password123_**.
-- Second, they are concatenated into a single long string, which looks like the following: **gmail.com%my.email@gmail.com%Password123**.
+2. Each of the three values inputted is individually hashed using `SHA-1` before being `XOR`ed together.
+This step of the process is not meant to be cryptographically secure and is only used to "join" the different values together.
+In this example, it would produce the following 160-bit digtest: `366961a34cec4a950f8421aa142fea417573f4c3`.
-- Third, it gets hashed using `SHA256` in order to obtain raw binary data, which looks like this: **f46cbae1ee0533b574657355934f28f587c1159e61f0977e3f027ad6326f841b**.
+3. The previously generated digest is then hashed again using `SHA-256`, a cryptographically secure hashing algorithm, which would produce the following output when represented as hexadecimal: `9b2d09310b3bf6ba822bc898a4d562334a7c513c6d330a5c758d0dd87c80f2e7`.
-- Fourth, it is mutaed through a [Base-85](https://en.wikipedia.org/wiki/Ascii85) encoder before being copied to the user's clipboard.
-The final password will look something like this: **Lza$)GCzOBy/I[LtrR1HRTZ%vEPRjklueZgh?\*+**.
+4. The newly generated digest is mutated through a [Base-85](https://en.wikipedia.org/wiki/Ascii85) encoder to reduce its length before being copied to the user's clipboard.
+The final password would look something like this: **N>j}33P[6[F?a{fQ$5{gn{<F#z8hJ7B=u<.E1p!J**.

 As you can clearly see, the generated password is derived from well-known data and a secret.
-For this reason, it will be different for every website and for every username.
-The generated password will be completely wrong if even a single character of the **master password** is not the same, which makes this algorithm very secure.
+For this reason, it will be different for every service and for every username used.
+The generated password will be completely wrong if the **master password** isn't exactly the same, which is ideal in this scenario.

 #try